trinker/reports/vignettes/reports_vignette.md

 ```

 After the appropriate files are created the user adds custom styling to the ~/css/style.css.
-Each time RStudio is loaded the user has to source before the custom styles will be applied.
-Open the style.R as the active tab in RStudio, check the `Source on Save` box and the click the save icon.
+The user has to source before the custom styles will be applied.
+The user may specify <font face="courier">rfprofile = TRUE</font> in <a href="http://trinker.github.io/reports_dev/custom_css.html" target="_blank"><code>custom_css</code></a> to add the style.R to the .Rprofile for sourcing upon startup.
+Otherwise, the user must open the style.R as the active tab in RStudio, check the `Source on Save` box and the click the save icon.

 <hr>
 ## Acknowledgements